metosin/spec-tools/README.md

 ### External docs

 **TODO**: Like with dynamic conforming, generating different representations (e.g. JSON Schema) of the spec needs type-based rules.
+Would be easy if spec was built on Records/Types, not on `reify`.
+Reified specs need to be manually parsed.
 More info here:

 * https://github.com/metosin/ring-swagger/issues/95